- Bullet Summary

 - Negative self-talk

-When you develop negative self-talk and the connected victim mentality, it’s easy to start seeing the environment and toxic and your colleagues and bosses as unfair enemies.
+When you develop negative self-talk and the connected victim mentality, it’s easy to start seeing the environment as toxic and your colleagues and bosses as unfair enemies.

 Then you begin to treat them accordingly and it becomes a self-fulfilling prophecy that leads to your demise.